 The marinaded beets are my dad’s specialty and they taste so good that I wanted to incorporate them into this dish.

 I used my honey mustard vinaigrette to marinate the beets.
-Feel free to use another dressing if you are AIP or don’t have the ingredients on hand.
+Feel free to use another dressing if you are following the autoimmune protocol (AIP) or don’t have the ingredients on hand.
 It also works well with a simple olive oil, balsamic vinegar dressing.
 The thinner you slice the beets the more delicious this dish will be.
 Once you have your slices place them into a medium bowl and cover every layer with the vinaigrette.
-Marinade for at least 20 minutes, the longer the tastier.
+Marinate for at least 20 minutes, the longer the tastier.
 In the meantime, you can prepare the rest of the salad.

 I always recommend using lettuce, arugula, spinach, etc. from the fresh produce section.
 The precut versions seem convenient but they go bad very fast and don’t taste as good as fresh ones.
 I have a lot of clients tell me that they don’t like buying lettuce because they end up with slimy leftovers in the fridge.
 You won’t run into the same problem using the fresh version.
 If you store your greens properly they will last up to a week.
 Store them in a bowl or jar of water in the fridge.
 And even better you will avoid making plastic trash and help the planet at the same time. 🙂 For this holiday salad recipe, I used spinach and arugula.
 Make sure you wash them properly.
 I place them on a clean kitchen towel to dry.
 Remove the stems and serve the arugula and spinach on two plates.